urvishvasani/CMMB_final_project/README.md

 * To provide the custom file for input, change the filename in the function call of "generate_alignments".
 * This notebook also contains the code to generate plots which demonstrates the performance of the proposed approach for various aspects.
 This code is not present inside the julia package.

+### Note: Detailed description of each functions are present inside jupyter markdown.